tedtoal/Button_TT/README.md

 eCalibState calibState;
 ```

+The state machine starts in the *STATE_WAIT_UL* state when the *Calibration* screen is first drawn, and proceeds sequentially through the listed states, alternating between the last two until either *Cancel* or *Save* is tapped.

 Also define variables to hold upper-left and lower-right calibration tap positions and the corresponding touchscreen positions:

 ```